jamiboym/treasure-chest/README.md

 The `dotfiles` folder contains the `.bash_profile`, `.vimrc`, and the `.tmux.conf`.
 Running `make deploy` will create symbolic links to the home folder.
 Changes in the repo will reflect in the home folder, and vice versa.
 Running `make clean` will remove the deployed links.

-**Important:** The make file, and a few other stuff, assumes that this repository is in `~/workplace/curly-invention`.

 ## Initial Setup

 In its default configuration, [ag](#ag) and [core-utils](#core-utils) will be needed to be installed.
 Of course, these can be commented out from `bash_profile`.